YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 As noted in the previous section, application servers on the originating instance respond to messages from clients delivered over a network for online operations in a tiered environment.
 Each client message results in zero (inquiry) or one update transaction on the server.
 The network delivering messages must be robust.
 This means each message must either be delivered exactly once to an application server on the originating instance, or result in client notification of the delivery failure.
 The messaging system must handle situations such as failure on the originating instance after the client transmits the message but before the originating instance receives it.
 Integration of the message delivery system with the logic determining whether an instance is an originating instance or replicating instance at any time reduces risk and switch over time.

 Application logic typically responds to client messages with a reply generated immediately after the TCOMMIT for a transaction.
 The application and the message architecture must handle the scenario in which the originating system fails after the TCOMMIT, but before the system generates a reply and transmits it to the client.
-In such a scenario, the client waits for a response and eventually timesout and retries the message.
+In such a scenario, the client waits for a response and eventually times out and retries the message.

 An LMS application can handle this situation by designing the message structure to have a unique message identifier (MSGID), and the application to include the MSGID in the database as part of the TCOMMIT.

-If the originating instance crashes after committing the transaction and the switchover logic makes the former replicating instance the new originating instance - This new originating instance, then, receives the retried message that has the same MSGID from the client.
+If the originating instance crashes after committing the transaction and the switchover logic makes the former replicating instance the new originating instance - The new originating instance receives the retried message that has the same MSGID from the client.
 In this case, one of the following can occur:

 * The database shows that the transaction corresponding to the MSGID in the message was processed.
 The server could then reply that this transaction was processed.
 A more sophisticated approach computes the response to the client within the transaction, and stores it in the database as part of the transaction commit.
 Upon receipt of a message identified as a retry of a previously processed message, the server returns the stored response from the database to the client.